cynthiaheider/library/Philly Census & Directories/README.md

-I did not create these datasets -- please see the "provenance" tab in each spreadsheet for source and authoring information.
+Please note: I did not create these datasets -- please see the "provenance" tab in each spreadsheet for source attribution and authoring information.